Blog

 This definition is not different from what the United Nations General Assembly, UNGA, captured in its 2015 Annual Report which states; “The terms volunteering, volunteerism, and voluntary activities refer to a wide range of activities … undertaken of free will, for the general public good and where the monetary reward is not the principal motivating factor.”

 Well, I did not limit myself to dictionaries and Annual Reports but consulted my bible and I was amazed at the number of scriptures and verses that relate to or support volunteerism.
-For the purpose of this article, I will use only three of the verses I came across.
-1 John 3:18 admonishes us to demonstrate our love not just by words but by our actions; “Little children, let us not love in word or talk but in deed and in truth.
-Galatians 6:9 also encourages us not to be tired of or give up on doing good; Let us not grow weary or become discouraged in doing good, for at the proper time we will reap, if we do not give in”.
+For this article, I will use only three of the verses I came across.
+1 John 3:18 admonishes us to demonstrate our love not just by words but by our actions; “Little children, let us not love in word or talk but in deed and in truth.”
+Galatians 6:9 encourages us not to be tired of or give up on doing good; Let us not grow weary or become discouraged in doing good, for at the proper time we will reap if we do not give in.”
 And Titus 3:14 cautions us against becoming unfruitful but rather dedicate our time to do good works; “And let our people learn to devote themselves to good works, so as to help cases of urgent need, and not be unfruitful.”

-Truth is, a lot of people especially the young ones are volunteering for organizations or institutions without being aware.
-Internship and offering a service at any organization without monetary reward at one’s will can be described as volunteerism, right?
+The truth is, a lot of people especially the young ones are volunteering for organizations or institutions without being aware.
+Internships and offering a service at any organization without monetary reward at one’s will can be described as volunteerism, right?

 In Ghana, some universities and tertiary institutions have included volunteerism in their curricula.
 I believe this is to teach the students or better still, inculcate the spirit of giving and serving one’s community without expecting anything in return.
 In other countries, men and women who occupy very high positions in society, even make time to volunteer.